-As a Philadelphia commercial photographer, I’m often photographing in orchestrated environments.
+As a New York commercial photographer, I’m often photographing in orchestrated environments.
 And as a fine art photographer, I’m frequently thinking of concepts when producing work.
 When traveling, I get an opportunity to shoot in an entirely spontaneous way.

 My girlfriend is Tracie Van Auken, another Philadelphia photographer.
 On November 3rd, her cousin was married at Drakewood Farm, a wedding venue about ten miles north of the city of Nashville, Tennessee.
 While we were in the area, I took the opportunity to photograph in the city.